nunit/nunit/CONTRIBUTING.md

 We love pull requests, but would prefer that new contributors start with smaller issues and let us know before you contribute to prevent duplication of work.

-Ensure you do have an issue to connect your pull request to.
+Ensure you have an issue to connect your pull request to.
 If there isn't one, please open a new issue first, and state you have a fix before embarking on the pull request.

 To help new contributors get their feet wet, we have marked a number of issues with the `good first issue` label.
 These are great places to start.